Po (river): Pollution

 Always prone to fog, the valley is subject to heavy smog due to industrial atmospheric emissions, especially from Turin.

 The city of Milan had no sewage treatment plants.
 Sewage went through channels directly into the Po, for which the European Environment Agency cited the city.
 Since 2005, all sewage from Milan is treated in plants at Nosedo, San Rocco and Peschiera Borromeo.
 These treat the sewage from over 2.5 million inhabitants.

 In 2005, water from the Po was found to contain much benzoylecgonine, passed by cocaine users in urine.
 Based on these figures, cocaine consumption was estimated to be about 4 kg daily, or 27 doses per day per thousand young adults in the drainage basin - nearly three times higher than estimated.

-On February 24, 2010, the Po was contaminated by an oil spill coming from a refinery in Villasanta through the Lambro, the Agenzia Nazionale Stampa Associata news agency has estimated it to be about 600,000 liters.
+On 24 February 2010, the Po was contaminated by an oil spill coming from a refinery in Villasanta through the Lambro, the Agenzia Nazionale Stampa Associata news agency has estimated it to be about 600,000 litres.